Igalia/phpreport/docs/developer/devel-setup.rst

 To install the dependencies run ``composer install`` in the project root directory.

-All the automated tests should be placed inside the `tests` From the project root, run `./vendor/bin/phpunit --testdox tests` to execute the automated tests.
+All the automated tests should be placed inside the ``tests`` directory.
+From the project root, run ``./vendor/bin/phpunit --testdox tests`` to execute the automated tests.